 - Keep the server up to date.

-- Lower the risk of potential vulnerability exploits by disabling unwanted modules.
+- Lower the risk of potential vulnerability exploits by turning off unwanted modules.

 - Disable the